OpenAI

-In 2023 and 2024, OpenAI faced multiple lawsuits for alleged copyright infringement against authors and media companies whose work was used to train some of OpenAI's products.
-In November 2023, OpenAI's board removed Sam Altman as CEO, citing a lack of confidence in him, but reinstated him five days later following a reconstruction of the board.
-Throughout 2024, roughly half of then-employed AI safety researchers left OpenAI, citing the company's prominent role in an industry-wide problem.
+OpenAI has faced multiple lawsuits for alleged deaths linked to its chatbots and copyright infringement against authors and media companies.
+In November 2023, OpenAI's board removed Sam Altman as CEO, citing a lack of confidence, but reinstated him five days later after a board reconstruction.
+In 2024, roughly half of OpenAI's AI safety researchers left the company, often citing the company's deprioritization of safety.
+Between May and July 2026, OpenAI agents gained unintended internet access and conducted autonomous hacks, including against Hugging Face and against Australia's Medicare.
+In September, OpenAI published a claimed proof regarding Navier–Stokes existence and smoothness, a Millennium Prize Problem in mathematics, causing a controversy over priority.